• Skip to primary navigation

 Do all the cinnamon rolls fit in one pan?

-Now, you may be thinking I did my math wrong, but I realize I have about 5 rolls without a home to bake in at 1 1/4" slices.
+Now, you may be thinking I did my math wrong, but I realize I have about 5 rolls do not fit in the 9x13 pan, when sliced at 1 ¼" inches.

 I actually like this set up because this allows me to bake the remaining rolls in a small disposable pan I buy at the Dollar Tree.